beemdvp/babylon-node/docs/logging-and-monitoring/monitoring-in-java.md

 ### Logging Configuration File Location amd Name
 The logging configuration file named `log4j2.properties` is looked up using _classpath_.
-Launch scripts provided with Radix Node binaries include content of `RADIXDLT_HOME` environment variable into application classpath.
+Launch scripts provided with Radix Node binaries include content of `RORKDLT_HOME` environment variable into application classpath.
 So, in order to change default logging configuration it is necessary to:
-- Set environment `RADIXDLT_HOME` variable to desired value.
+- Set environment `RORKDLT_HOME` variable to desired value.
-- Put `log4j2.properties` file into directory specified in the `RADIXDLT_HOME` environment variable.
+- Put `log4j2.properties` file into directory specified in the `RORKDLT_HOME` environment variable.

 The `log4j2.properties` file present in `radixdlt-core` project, directory `radixdlt/src/main/resources` can be used as an initial point for custom logging configuration.